 Even the most well-meaning gardeners can unknowingly introduce invasive species to their landscapes.
 Some of the most persistent threats in the SLELO region are plants that were once sold (and in some cases, still are) as decorative ornamentals.
 Behind their beauty, however, lies the potential for serious ecological damage.
 Luckily, these invasive species have several native alternatives that look just as beautiful and support ecological growth!
 The New York Flora Atlas is a great resource to learn what plants are native to New York and specific ecoregions.

-Japanese barberry (Berberis thunbergii), for example, is a popular landscaping shrub, but it forms dense, thorny thickets that crowd out native understory plants and create ideal habitat for ticks, mice, and chipmunks.
+Invasive barberry (Berberis thunbergii), for example, is a popular landscaping shrub, but it forms dense, thorny thickets that crowd out native understory plants and create ideal habitat for ticks, mice, and chipmunks.
 A better alternative?
 Try winterberry (llex verticillata) a native shrub that’s just as striking and far more ecologically supportive.

-Wetland areas are especially vulnerable to species like Yellow iris (Iris Pseudacorus) and purple loosestrife (Lythrum salicaria), which form dense monotypic stands and expand quickly via rhizomes.
+Wetland areas are especially vulnerable to species like yellow iris (Iris Pseudacorus) and purple loosestrife (Lythrum salicaria), which form dense monotypic stands and expand quickly via rhizomes.
 It can easily replace and crowd out important riparian plants , causing a loss of vital habitat.
 Additionally, the root systems of yellow-flag iris can narrow waterways and clog irrigation systems.

 Instead, grow native blue flag iris (Iris versicolor), Blue vervain (Verbena hastata), and cardinal flower (Lobelia cardinalis) that provide both beauty and biodiversity!